Every 25-Year-Old In America Should See This Chart

 That discrepancy is explained by compound interest.

-You see, all of the investment returns that Susan earned in her 10 years of saving are snowballing — big time.
-It’s to the point that Bill can’t catch up, even if he saves for an additional 20 years.
+You see, all of the investment returns Susan earned in her 10 years of saving is snowballing, big time.
+It’s to the point that Bill can’t catch up even if he saves for an additional 20 years.

-Of course, if Susan saved like Chris … well, if you haven’t noticed, Chris’ savings are just the savings of Bill and Susan combined.
+Of course, if Susan saved like Chris… well if you haven’t noticed Chris’ savings is just the savings of Bill and Susan combined.

 The longer you wait to start saving for retirement, the more you miss out on the benefits of the incredible power of compound interest.